mikan-senpai/fusion-custom-v2/.openhands/microagents/repo.md

 ## Overview

-This repository contains a custom theme for FusionPBX, an open-source VoIP (Voice over IP) PBX system.
+This repository contains a modernized FusionPBX theme featuring Apple Human Interface Design principles, micro-animations, glass morphism effects, and a responsive widget-based layout.
 FusionPBX is a web-based multi-tenant PBX system that provides a complete telephony solution with features like call routing, voicemail, conferencing, and call detail records (CDR).

-This theme provides a modern, customizable user interface for the FusionPBX web administration panel and user portal.
+This theme transforms the traditional FusionPBX interface into a modern, Apple-inspired design with smooth animations and contemporary UI patterns.

 ## What is FusionPBX?